How To Stop Overthinking and Negative Thoughts

 4. Have some Light Reading

-It is another great way to stop overthinking.
-Take a light book of your choice, maybe a science fiction, a comedy, a horror story (a strict no if you are easily scared), or some detective novel.
+It is another excellent way to stop overthinking.
+Take a light book of your choice, maybe science fiction, a comedy, a horror story (a strict no if you are easily scared), or some detective novel.

-Plunge into the adventure of some space Viking, or unsolved mystery of some bright sleuth, and get some rib-tickling does of comedy.
-If you like comic books you can pick one too.
+Plunge into the adventure of some space Viking or the mystery of some bright sleuth, and get some rib-tickling doses of comedy.
+If you like comic books, you can pick one too.

 Conclusion

 To stop overthinking, you need to understand why you are overthinking and question yourself: ‘Does overthinking help me at all?’
-The answer is a big NO. You are just wasting your time and in the process letting negativity enter your mind that doesn’t help you at all.
+The answer is a big NO. You are just wasting your time, and in the process letting negativity enter your mind, which doesn’t help you at all.

 Leave a Comment